arduino/docs-content/content/software/app-lab/5.bridge/2.bridge-api/bridge-api.md

 ### `println(Any)`

-Transmits data to the App Lab Console and appends a newline character to the output.
+Transmits data to the Serial Monitor and appends a newline character to the output.

 #### Parameters